cloudblue/connect-eaas-core/docs/tutorials/webapp/test_api.md

 ## Update your environment file

 Edit your `.chart_dev.env` file and provide the `ENVIRONMENT_ID` variable with your copied value.
-Make sure that your `API_KEY` is assigned to your created API token on the Vendor account that includes your configured product.
+Make sure that your `API_KEY` is assigned to your configured API token.

 !!! note
     Note that your created API key should also include all required module permissions.